chrisadkin-zz/StresSQL/README.md

 This software is  used at the users own risk, it is purely intended to provide a means of putting the database engine under stress, as such it should not be used against production envronments.
-Any commitment to fix any potential bugs and or make enhancements is at the sole discretion of its author in terms of if and when to carry this work out.
+Any commitment to fix any potential bugs and or make enhancements is at the sole discretion of its author in terms of if and when such work is carried out.